gschmutz/various-demos/kafka-geofencing/README.md

 echo '3:{"id":3,"name":"Berlin, Germany","wkt":"POLYGON ((13.297920227050781 52.56195151687443, 13.2440185546875 52.530216577830124, 13.267364501953125 52.45998421679598, 13.35113525390625 52.44826791583386, 13.405036926269531 52.44952338289473, 13.501167297363281 52.47148826410652, 13.509750366210938 52.489261333143126, 13.509063720703125 52.53710835019913, 13.481597900390625 52.554854904263195, 13.41156005859375 52.57217696877135, 13.37207794189453 52.5748894436198, 13.297920227050781 52.56195151687443))","last_update":1560669937877}' | kafkacat -b streamingplatform -t geo_fence -K:
 ```

-Delete the geofence with ID 3
+To delete a geofence, here the one with ID 3, produce a key with a `null` value:

 ```
 echo '3:' | kafkacat -b streamingplatform -t geo_fence -K:
 ```

+### Create GeoFences using Zeppelin

+Navigate to <http://analyticsplatform:28055>, import the `GeoFence Management.json` notebook from the `zeppelin` folder and run the notebook.

+**Note:** make sure to set the default interpreter to `python` before running the notebook.

 ## Simulating Vehicle Position

-in Zeppelin Notebook

-# KSQL
+Navigate to <http://analyticsplatform:28055>, import the `Simulate Route.json` notebook from the `zeppelin` folder and run the notebook.

+## GeoFencing using ksqlDB

-Connect to KSQL Server
+First let's connect to ksqlDB Server

 ```
-docker run -it --network docker_default confluentinc/cp-ksql-cli:5.3.0 http://ksql-server-1:8088
+docker exec -it ksqldb-cli ksql http://ksqldb-server-1:8088
 ```

 ## Create the Vehicle Position KSQL Stream